Sethumathavan-SP/multi-agent-decision-engine/README.md

    cd multi-agent-decision-engine
    ```

-For detailed setup instructions for both Node and Python servers, see our [Setup Guide](docs/setup.md).
+For detailed setup instructions for both Springboot and Python servers, see our [Setup Guide](docs/setup.md).
 For architectural details and how to extend the platform, see our [Developer Guide](docs/developer_guide.md).

 ## 🤝 Contributing